-- I. Face Page (form provided) - II.
-Page 2: Project Summary/Abstract, Senior/Key Personnel, Previous Support (form provided) - III.
-Biographical Sketches (form provided or use NIH form) - IV.
-Budget Summary and Justification for Year One (form provided) - V. Budget Summary and Justification for Year Two (form provided) - VI.
-Budget Summary and Justification for Year Three (form provided) - VII.
-Research Plan (your own document) - VIII.
-Human Subjects/Vertebrate Animals (your own document) - IX.
-Plan for Mentoring Young Investigators (your own document) - X. Education and Dissemination Plan (your own document) - XI.
-Appendix: letters of support, citations, other materials.
-If human subjects are involved in the research project, download the Targeted/Planned Enrollment Form from the ICRG website and include in it the Appendix.
+- Face Page (form provided) - Page Two: Project Summary/Abstract, Senior/Key Personnel, Previous Support (form provided) - Biographical Sketches (form provided or use NIH form) - Budget Summary and Justification for Year 1 (form provided) - Budget Summary and Justification for Year 2 (form provided) - Research Plan (your own document) - Human Subjects/Vertebrate Animals (your own document) - Appendix: letters of support, citations, other materials.
+If human subjects are involved in the research project, download the Targeted/Planned Enrollment Form from the ICRG website and include in the Appendix.

-I. Face Page (1 page)
+Face Page (1 page)

-Insert text into the shaded areas on the Face Page form.
+Insert text in the shaded areas on the Face Page form.

 The Principal Investigator (PI) is the person responsible for the scientific and technical direction of the project and is the primary contact for the ICRG.
-Provide full name, degree(s), title, department, institution, mailing address, telephone number and email address.
+Provide full name, degree(s), title, department, institution, mailing address, telephone number and e-mail address.

 Date of Proposed Period of Support.
-Projects may begin on April 1, 2023 and conclude no later than March 31, 2026.
+Projects may begin on November 1, 2023 and conclude no later than October 31, 2025.

 Funds Requested.
-Fill in the amounts requested for year 1, year 2 and year 3.
-Total requests may not exceed \$350,000 in direct costs.
-A Facilities & Administration rate higher than 15 percent of direct costs is not allowable.
+Fill in the amounts requested for year 1 and year 2.
+Requests may not exceed \$75,000 per year in direct costs.
+A Facilities & Administration rate (also known as "indirect costs") higher than 15 percent is not allowable.